maxludovicohofer/maxludovicohofer.github.io/src/content/thoughts/debugging-fun.md

 $ association = relax * coolness\ of\ the\ aesthetic * agency * individual\ need\ to\ associate\ with\ something $

-$Other\ needs$ would be additional human cravings, such as humor, sex, movement, food, vertigo, needs of the Maslow hierarchy.
+$other\ needs$ would be additional human cravings, such as humor, sex, movement, food, vertigo, needs of the Maslow hierarchy.
 These are generally less explored, but are in my opinion equally as valid for the concept of fun.

 As a game designer, I think there are some parameters that should be considered when designing a videogame.
 In order of importance: